 Many spring semester programs also may incorporate Augustana’s J-term, as they often begin in January.
 Student also can apply for both fall and spring to complete a full academic year abroad program.

 Augustana faculty lead J-term programs of groups of 10-30 students on one to three weeks of travel.
 Some programs contain all the required coursework in the designated J-term period.
 Others pair a January course with a fall semester on-campus course.
-A few are not in January at all, combining on-campus coursework in spring semester with a two or three week travel program in June.

 J-term programs typically offer between four to six credits, with a single course or department designation, so J-term courses will be more focused and field-specific than summer or semester study away.